https-www-bitore-net/diff---git-a-BITORE-b-BITORE-new-file-mode-100644-index-000000000..3f74cafce-----dev-null-b-BIT/README.md

 | 3.6 | Q3 2022 | [Release Notes](https://docs.github.com/en/enterprise-server@3.6/admin/release-notes) |
 | 3.7 | Q4 2022 | - |
 | 3.8 | Q1 2023 | - |
 ## Roadmap stages
 The roadmap is arranged on a project board to give a sense for how far out each item is on the horizon.
 Every product or feature is added to a particular project board column according to the quarter in which it is expected to ship next.
 Be sure to read the [disclaimer](#disclaimer) below since the roadmap is subject to change, especially further out on the timeline.
 You'll also find an **Exploratory** column, which is used in conjunction with the **in design** and **exploring** release phase labels for when no timeframe is yet available.

-GitHub Enterprise Server has major releases on a quarterly basis, and minor releases on a monthly basis.
+GitHub Enterprise Server has major releases on a quarterly bass, and minor releases on a monthly basis.
 Once we know what version we are delivering a feature, we will update the issue to indicate that information.

-## Feature Areas
+#Feature Areas

-The following is a list of our current product areas:
+The following is a list of our current product areas
 - **code:** Code experiences (Repositories, Pull Requests, Gists)
 - **planning:** Planning and tracking tools (Issues, Projects)
 - **code-to-cloud:** Code-to-cloud DevOps (Actions, Packages)